Hon. Nesta Douglas-Pennant

 Jocelyn Mary Beevor1

-Jocelyn Mary Beevor was born on 4 July 1927.1 She is the daughter of Commander Sir Thomas Lubbock Beevor, 6th Bt. and Edith Margaret Agnew.1 She married Sir Edward Courtenay Henry Warner, 3rd Bt., son of Colonel Sir Edward Courtenay Thomas Warner, 2nd Bt. and Hon.
-Nesta Douglas-Pennant, on 8 October 1949.2
+Jocelyn Mary Beevor was born on 4 July 1927.1 She was the daughter of Commander Sir Thomas Lubbock Beevor, 6th Bt. and Edith Margaret Agnew.1 She married Sir Edward Courtenay Henry Warner, 3rd Bt., son of Colonel Sir Edward Courtenay Thomas Warner, 2nd Bt. and Hon.
+Nesta Douglas-Pennant, on 8 October 1949.2 She died on 22 February 2014 at age 86.3

 Her married name became Warner.
-She lived in 2003 at The Grove, Southend Road, Chelmsford, Essex, England.1
+She lived in 2003 at The Grove, Southend Road, Chelmsford, Essex, EnglandG.1

 Citations